 Some ways to use scoring in concrete are to create straight lines including borders, diamonds, bands, stars, rectangles, squares, or other shapes such as circles.
-After the concrete is scored, the different sections of the designs can be stained, painted, or dyed different colors to create a impressive finished look.
-Scoring and staining interior concrete floors create an economical option for homeowners when compared to more costly options such as hardwood floors.
-One of the more popular as well as affordable options when scoring concrete is to create a pattern with a large grid design, which are often cut at an angle to look like diamonds.
-This type of pattern is also frequently stained in various shades of brown to create a warm tone.
-However, specialty designs can also be created such as custom logos or this hand-scored vine.
+After the concrete is scored, the different sections of the designs can be stained, painted, or dyed different colors to create an impressive finished look.

 Basic designs are a great way to reduce costs, but if you are looking to do a more elaborate design the options are endless.
 Curved lines and circles with multiple colors in the different sections can create a much more dramatic appearance.
 Add radiating lines from the circle or a gentle arch for other design options.
 In addition, a graphic or logo can be cut directly into the floor to create a unique focus.

-Creating awesome scored designs can also be utilized outside.
+Creating awesome scoring designs can also be utilized outside.
 This is often done around in-ground pools, patios, or other outdoor concrete surfaces, such as around fire pits.
 Accent squares of various sizes or scored patterns on top of textured concrete to mimic natural stone can be achieved.
 Intersecting bands stained a different color can break up sections of concrete into an interesting patio.
-The options are truly limitless!
+Now that you've learned how to score concrete, the options are truly limitless!

 At Custom Concrete Creations we have state of the art equipment and a properly trained team with years of experience.
 Custom Concrete Creations is a premier contractor serving the Omaha area as well at the Midwest.
 Give us a call or send us an email for your custom concrete finishing needs today!